 and

-Green Earth Cannabis, Inc.
+Grass Taps, Inc.

-This Host Community Agreement (“HCA”), dated ____ __________, 2020, is made by and between the Town of Halifax, a Massachusetts municipal corporation with an address of 499 Plymouth Street, Halifax, MA 02338 (the “Town”), and Green Earth Cannabis, Inc., a Massachusetts Corporation with a principal place of business of 10 Tarkin Hill Lane, Bridgewater, MA 02324 (“Green Earth Cannabis”).
-The Town and Green Earth Cannabis collectively are referred to as the “Parties.”
+This Host Community Agreement (“HCA”), dated ____ __________, 2021, is made by and between the Town of Halifax, a Massachusetts municipal corporation with an address of 499 Plymouth Street, Halifax, MA 02338 (the “Town”), and Grass Taps, Inc., a Massachusetts Corporation with a principal place of business of 800 Hingham St. Rockland MA 02050 (“Grass Taps”).
+The Town and Grass Taps collectively are referred to as the “Parties.”
 All capitalized terms not otherwise defined herein shall have the meanings ascribed to them by M.G.L.
 Ch.
 94G and 935 C.M.R.
 500.000.

-WHEREAS, Green Earth Cannabis intends to remodel a unit totaling approximately 1,988 square feet located at 657 Monponsett Street in the Town of Halifax, as shown on the plan attached hereto as Exhibit A (the “Premises”) to operate a Marijuana Establishment for retail sales of Cannabis or Marijuana Products and Accessories (the “Facility”);
+WHEREAS, Grass Taps intends to remodel a unit totaling approximately 1,800 square feet located at 894 Plymouth Street in the Town of Halifax, as shown on the plan attached hereto as Exhibit A (the “Premises”) to operate a Marijuana Establishment for retail sales of Cannabis or Marijuana Products and Accessories (the “Facility”);

-WHEREAS, Green Earth Cannabis intends to submit an application to the Cannabis Control Commission (the “Commission”) for licensure as a Marijuana Establishment (the “Application”); and
+WHEREAS, Grass Taps intends to submit an application to the Cannabis Control Commission (the “Commission”) for licensure as a Marijuana Establishment (the “Application”); and

 WHEREAS, as part of the Application, the Parties must certify that they have executed a Host Community agreement that sets forth the conditions to have the Marijuana Establishment located in the Town, including stipulations of responsibilities of the Parties;